mcevoyandy/blender_urdf_visualizer/README.md

 1. Select `Add-ons > Testing`
 1. Enable `Object: URDF`

+**NOTES:**
-**NOTE:** During development, you may need to disable the Add-on and re-enable it for it to load properly.
+1. During development, you may need to disable the Add-on and re-enable it for it to load properly.
+1. To see all of the output from the console, launch blender from the command line.